mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

-# Installing OpenShift in AWS with STS (manual-STS) using private S3 Bucket for an OpenID Connect endpoint
+# Use private S3 Bucket when installing OpenShift in AWS with manual authentication mode with STS

-In this article, I will share hands-on steps to replace the default public endpoint used by IAM OpenID Connect (OIDC) from a public S3 Bucket to a CloudFront Distribution URL, when installing an OpenShift cluster with STS support.
+In this article, I will share the hands-on steps to replace the default public endpoint used by AWS IAM OpenID Connect (OIDC) from a public S3 Bucket to a CloudFront Distribution URL, when installing an OpenShift cluster with STS support.

 ## Table Of Contents